rachitmath/tezos-blockchain/README.md

 This will list down all the transaction in table using virtual scroll.
 This is a standard Angular CLI application, so the steps to build, run, test and e2e are the normal ones, please read on to see more information about it.

-# Demo

-You can visit http://tezostats..prealpha.co to see the demo.

 # How to run locally

 1. Clone this repository and install dependencies using `npm install` inside the cloned folder